-Action number Short description P5.
-Accreditation compete encies IRRS module number 6 Summary report section 1.9; 13 IAEA safety standard requirement(s) - ent 13: Provision of technical servic Toquilonici, O 2.41 Technical services do not necessarily have to be provided by the government.
+Action number Short description 5.
+Accreditation compete Accreditation competencies IRRS module number 6 Summary report section 1.9; 13 IAEA safety standard requirement(s) GSR Part 1 - Requirement 13: Provision of technical services 2.41 Technical services do not necessarily have to be provided by the government.
 However, if no suitable commercial or non-governmental provider of the necessary technical services is available, the government may have to make provision for the availability of such services.
 The regulatory body shall authorize technical services that may have significance for safety, as appropriate.
-Context for accreditation for pe qualifications or service service or profession); dictions, there is no agreed and unifor erforming technical services, includir e providers (e.g. dosimetry or testing these could be established through rnational and national standards, and ng mandatory g, or any other the RHC.
-Criteria Action to perform suitable means for acci jurisdictions, profession d support the identification of compreditation, or similar approval, in colnal bodies and key stakeholders.
-The gagreement by jurisdictions, should laboration with ese accreditation Deadline Part of business as usu prior to the end of 202 al, but a first set of competencies sh 0. ould be agreed Organisation/person responsible RHC/ARPANSA Pan
+Context Across Australian jurisdictions, there is no agreed and uniform requirements for accreditation for performing technical services, including mandatory qualifications or service providers (e.g. dosimetry or testing, or any other service or profession); these could be established through the RHC.
+Criteria could be based on international and national standards, and other reference documentation.
+Action to perform ARPANSA to initiate and support the identification of competencies and suitable means for accreditation, or similar approval, in collaboration with jurisdictions, professional bodies and key stakeholders.
+These accreditation competencies following agreement by jurisdictions, should be listed in the NDRP.
+Deadline Part of business as usual, but a first set of competencies should be agreed prior to the end of 2020.
+Organisation/person responsible RHC/ARPANSA

 Action number Short description 6.
-National sealed source register [national uniformity] IRRS module number 2; 10 Summary report section 2.1; 10.5 IAEA safety standard GSR 7 Requirement 4 - - Hazard Assessment requirement(s) The government shall ensure that a hazard assessment is performed to provide a basis for a graded approach in preparedness and response for a nuclear or radiological emergency (4.18, 4.21, 4.22) Peledse by Ar quirement 14 - International obliga rnational cooperation and assistan 00 3.2 The features of the global safety regime include: 9 [] 7 (b) Codes of conduct the relevant facilities and a nat promote the adoption of good proctivities. ractices in the Context Australia is experiencing challenges in meeting the intent to fully impleme the Code of Conduct for safety and security or radioactive sources in relation to establishing and maintaining a National Sealed Source Register (NSSR).
-Despite previously establishing the NSSR, the RHC decided in 2016 to abandon the NSSR and revert to utilising a network of jurisdictional registers.
+National sealed source register [national uniformity] IRRS module number 2; 10 Summary report section 2.1; 10.5 IAEA safety standard GSR 7 Requirement 4 - - Hazard Assessment requirement(s) The government shall ensure that a hazard assessment is performed to provide a basis for a graded approach in preparedness and response for a nuclear or radiological emergency (4.18, 4.21, 4.22) quirement 14 - International obliga rnational cooperation and assistan 3.2 The features of the global safety regime include: [] (b) Codes of conduct the relevant facilities and a nat promote the adoption of good pactivities. ractices in the Context Australia is experiencing challenges in meeting the intent to fully implem the Code of Conduct for safety and security or radioactive sources in relation to establishing and maintaining a National Sealed Source Registe (NSSR).
+Despite previously establishing the NSSR, the RHC decided in 201 to abandon the NSSR and revert to utilising a network of jurisdictional registers.
 This decision was challenged when Australia received a follow up IAEA IPPAS Mission in 2017.
-It was that Australia (ARPANSA) establish a national register of sources to improve arrangements for an accurate and real-time national radioactive source register as the arrangements were not meeting the intent of the Code of Conduct for safety and security of radioactive sources (SSRS).
-International Health Re recommendation was a Australia (all jurisdiction include creating an inve tasked with leading the received a Joint External Evaluation egulation Core Capacities of Australia received.
-The JEE recommendation sons) should Conduct a national hazar entory of radiation sources.
-ARPANS implementation of this action, in called a large and captured in the NAPHS, but a a similar stated that rd assessment, to A has been cooperation with Action to perform storage and retrieval o expectations of the cod to establish arrangements (i.e. NSSI f information on radioactive sources de of conduct for SSRS and strengthe curity and threat prevention. to meet the Deadline 2022 Organisation/person responsible ARPANSA/RHC and JEE NAPHS stakeholders
+It was that Australia (ARPANSA) establish a nation register of sources to improve arrangements for an accurate and real-tim national radioactive source register as the arrangements were not meetithe intent of the Code of Conduct for safety and security of radioactive sources (SSRS).
+In 2017 when Australia received a Joint External Evaluation (JEE) of International Health Regulation Core Capacities of Australia a similar recommendation was received.
+The JEE recommendation stated that Australia (all jurisdictions) should Conduct a national hazard assessment, to include creating an inventory of radiation sources.
+ARPANSA has been tasked with leading the implementation of this action, in cooperation with the RHC.
+This action is already captured in the NAPHS, but work is yet to commence.
+Action to perform ARPANSA and the RHC to establish arrangements (i.e. NSSR) for accurate storage and retrieval of information on radioactive sources to meet the expectations of the code of conduct for SSRS and strengthen the linkage between safety and security and threat prevention.
+Deadline 2022 Organisation/person responsible ARPANSA/RHC and JEE NAPHS stakeholders